MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-health-mg.md

 You can display **Management Group Health** on a SharePoint site by integrating with Operations Manager, giving all authorized users a useful summary of management group status.
 For more information, see [Using SharePoint to view Operations Manager data](manage-console-sharepoint-integration.md).

 **Management Group Health** automatically refreshes every 15 minutes by default.
 To manually refresh the view, right-click the view and select **Refresh**.
-It may take some time before the dashboard starts to show data.
+It might take some time before the dashboard starts to show data.
 The agent data is recalculated every 15 minutes, and not when you refresh the dashboard.

-This article describes the specific information you'll see in each cell of the **Management Group Health** dashboard view.
+This article describes the specific information that you see in each cell of the **Management Group Health** dashboard view.

 ## Management Group Functions
 ![Screenshot showing Health of management group functions.](./media/manage-monitor-health-mg/om2016-mgh-dashboard-grid1.png)